VGU2020/VguBusPlan2023/README.md

 <!-- USAGE EXAMPLES -->

-## User Usage
+## Usage

 This Project can show bus stop and bus location in real time in order to help the Bus Operator control the buses status in an area

-Use this IP address to access the deployed webapp on AWS service : `13.239.114.129:8000 `
+Use This IP address to access the deployed webapp on AWS service : `13.239.114.129:8000 `

 _For more examples, please refer to the [Documentation](https://example.com)_